Seminko/Ascension-TSM-Data-Sharing-App/README.md

 &nbsp;

+- Q: How do I know which version of the app I have?
+- A: Check the log files.
+The naming convention is `ascension_tsm_data_sharing_app_v{VERSION}_{YEARMONTHDAY_HOURMINUTESECOND}.log`

+&nbsp;

+- Q: Why not put the version in the name of the exe?
+- A: Due to the scheduled task.
+Once upgraded, the file name in the task scheduler would still point to the old file, so you would have to re-trigger the initial setup.

+&nbsp;

 - Q: Will this support Linux?
 - A: Not sure.
 I'm losing interested in Ascension atm.
 If there's enough demand, I'll consider it.